unitaryfund/unitaryhack2022/projects/flamingpy.md

     value: 10
 ---

 FlamingPy is a cross-platform Python library with a variety of backends for efficient simulations of error correction in fault-tolerant quantum computers.

-With this library you can create different architectures of a quantum computer and test them against different types of errors.

 For more details about FlamingPy, visit the [FlamingPy docs](https://flamingpy.readthedocs.io/en/latest/) or the [FlamingPy GitHub repository](https://github.com/XanaduAI/flamingpy).